 The system will be installed at Havøygavlen Windmill Park, located in the municipality of Måsøy between Hammerfest and the North Cape.
 Havøygavlen is the world's most northerly wind farm with extreme winds and a cold climate.
 The wind farm counts 16 wind turbines and has a total capacity of 40 MW.
 This gives an annual output of around 120 GWh.
 The wind farm has been in operation since 2003.

 "With this new decision support system we expect to be able to predict our maintenance needs with higher precision and thereby be able to plan our activities more accurately.
 Operating wind turbines in Arctic conditions requires a high degree of predictability, as the climate restricts our scope of action in relation to when and how we carry out work on our turbines," says Egon Leonardsen, CEO at Arctic Wind AS.
-"We want to develop our wind energy operation model, and we see Kongsberg Renewables Technology as a good partner because of their experience with operation and maintenance management," says Leonardsen.
+"We want to develop our wind energy operation model, and we see KONGSBERG as a good partner because of their experience with operation and maintenance management," says Leonardsen.

 For further information, please contact: